awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-tables.md

   These key\-value pairs define properties associated with the table\.
 + `CreatedBy` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Person or entity who created the table\.
+  The person or entity who created the table\.

 ## TableInput Structure<a name="aws-glue-api-catalog-tables-TableInput"></a>

-Structure used to create or update the table\.
+A structure used to define a table\.

 **Fields**
 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Name of the table\.
+  The table name\.
 For Hive compatibility, this is folded to lowercase when it is stored\.
 + `Description` – Description string, not more than 2048 bytes long, matching the [URI address multi-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-uri)\.

-  Description of the table\.
+  A description of the table\.
 + `Owner` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  Owner of the table\.
+  The table owner\.
 + `LastAccessTime` – Timestamp\.

-  Last time the table was accessed\.
+  The last time that the table was accessed\.
 + `LastAnalyzedTime` – Timestamp\.

-  Last time column statistics were computed for this table\.
+  The last time that column statistics were computed for this table\.
 + `Retention` – Number \(integer\), not more than None\.

-  Retention time for this table\.
+  The retention time for this table\.
 + `StorageDescriptor` – A [StorageDescriptor](#aws-glue-api-catalog-tables-StorageDescriptor) object\.

   A storage descriptor containing information about the physical storage of this table\.